-We have audited the accompanying statements of net assets available for benefits of the Savings-Investment Plan of The Pittston Company and its Subsidiaries (the "Plan") as of December 31, 1999 and 1998, and the related statements of changes in net assets available for benefits for the years then ended.
+We have audited the accompanying statements of net assets available for benefits of the Savings-Investment Plan of The Pittston Company and its Subsidiaries (the "Plan") as of December 31, 2000 and 1999, and the related statements of changes in net assets available for benefits for the years then ended.
 These financial statements are the responsibility of the Plan's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audits in accordance with generally accepted auditing standards.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 1999 and 1998, and the changes in net assets available for plan benefits for the years then ended, in conformity with generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2000 and 1999, and the changes in net assets available for benefits for the years then ended, in conformity with accounting principles generally accepted in the United States of America.

 Our audits were performed for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The supplementary schedules of assets held for investment as of December 31, 1999 and reportable transactions included in Schedules 1 and 2 are presented for the purpose of additional analysis and are not a required part of the basic financial statements but are supplementary information required by the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
-These supplemental schedules are the responsibility of the Plan's management.
-The supplemental schedules have been subjected to the auditing procedures applied in the audits of the basic financial statements and, in our opinion, are fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+The supplemental schedule of assets held (at end of year) as of December 31, 2000 included in Schedule 1 is presented for the purpose of additional analysis and is not a required part of the basic financial statements but is supplementary information required by the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
+This supplemental schedule is the responsibility of the Plan's management.
+The supplemental schedule has been subjected to the auditing procedures applied in the audits of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.